PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Goals:

 - Be discoverable as other built-in cmdlets
-- By default, download and install the latest stable release to the users Scope
+- By default, download and install the latest stable release to the users CurrentUser Scope
-  - AllUsers - if user has administrative privileges
+  - CurrentUser - default installation scope
-  - CurrentUser - if the user does not have administrative privileges
+  - AllUsers - Administrative users may explicit select this scope
 - Allow users to use remoting for install at scale with Invoke-Command
 - Allow advanced users to specify the version of PowerShell
 - Allow advanced users to specify scope (location of installation)